serizawan/serizawan.github.io/_posts/2023-04-17-the-dwarves-and-hats-puzzle.markdown

 Each dwarf can see the color of the hats worn by the dwarves in front of him, but cannot see neither the color of his own hat nor the hat color of the dwarves behind him.

 The sorcerer informs the dwarves that he will ask each of them, starting with the tallest, to guess the color of their own hat.
 If a dwarf guesses correctly, he will be set free.
 If a dwarf guesses incorrectly, he will be turned into a toad.
 Dwarves hear the claim of their preceding companions.
 The dwarves are allowed to confer before the sorcerer places hats on their head.
-However once the guessing begins, they may not communicate with one another in any way other than by stating within a few seconds their hat's color once using a neutral voice (they cannot touch each other, whistle...).
+However once the guessing begins, they may not communicate with one another in any way other than by stating within a few seconds their hat's color once using a neutral voice.

-What strategy can the dwarves use to maximize the number of correct guesses, and how many dwarves can they guarantee will be set free?
+What strategy can the dwarves craft and apply to maximize the number of saved dwarves?

 {% include figure image_path="/assets/images/posts/main/dwarves_and_hats_puzzle_my_version.png" alt="A snapshot of dwarves playing their destiny" caption="A snapshot of dwarves playing their destiny." %}